MikeKurzewski/crm-management-app/README.md

   ```bash
   npx shadcn@latest add <component>
   ```
 - All UI is built with shadcn/ui and Tailwind v4.
-Placeholders are present for forms/components; replace with actual shadcn/ui code as needed.

-### Test Plan

-- Auth works; `/app` redirects to `/app/<firstOrgId>` when user has orgs.
-- Sidebar shows Org Switcher (multiple orgs) or a disabled single org.
-- Sidebar shows profile avatar/name and Edit profile button → `/app/profile`.
-- "My Organisation" nav goes to `/app/[orgId]/org`:
-  - Members see read-only org details.
-  - Admins see Org edit form and Invite members section.
-- `PUT /api/orgs/:id` updates org for admins; 403 for non-admins.
-- Profile page updates full_name, avatar_url for self only.
-- All server code awaits createClient(); dynamic route pages await params where required.
-- No usage of eslint-plugin-tailwindcss.
-Tailwind v4 UI renders correctly.
+Placeholders have been removed; all UI is production-lean.

 ---